Ajn0r/cat-mouse-game/README.md

 - The number of guesses left and what wrong letters have been guessed will also be displayed for the player to see.

 ![wrong-guess](documentation/wrong-guess.png)

+- When there is only one guess left, the player will be notified about it.

 ### Invalid guesses